jaxjs/jaxjs/README.md

 ### Events

-Events are typically handled by select an element or elements and attaching and event and callback to them.
-There are shorthand methods for this as well:
+Events are typically handled by selecting an element or elements and attaching and event and callback to them.

 ```php
 $('#my-link').on('click', function(){